zephyrproject-rtos/zephyr/samples/tfm_integration/tfm_integration.rst

 The current TF-M implementation specifically targets TrustZone for ARMv8-M.

-Trusted Firmware M source code is available at `git.trustedfirmware.org <https://git.trustedfirmware.org>`_, although a fork of this source code is maintained by the Zephyr Project as a module for convenience sake at
+Trusted Firmware-M source code is available at `git.trustedfirmware.org <https://git.trustedfirmware.org>`_, although a fork of this source code is maintained by the Zephyr Project as a module for convenience sake at